 Study in Germany for free

-The exception is the state of Baden-Württemberg in south-west Germany, which reintroduced tuition fees for non-EU/EEAstudents in autumn 2017.
+The exception is the state of Baden-Württemberg in southwest Germany, which reintroduced tuition fees for non-EU/EEA students in autumn 2017.
 These students must pay €1,500 (~US$1,660) a semester (€3,000 or ~US$3,320 per year).
 PhD students and refugees aren’t affected, and the fees are reduced for those pursuing a second degree (to €650 (~US$720) a semester, which is €1,300 (~US$1,440) a year.
-It’s possible that other German states will follow and reintroduce fees in the future, as they seek to invest in and improve university education, so watch out for this.
+Other German states may follow and reintroduce fees as they seek to invest in and improve university education, so watch out for this.

-If you’re successful in finding a university where you can study in Germany for free, you will of course still need to budget for living costs.
-If you need a German student visa, you’ll need to prove you have around €10,236 (~US$11,330) per year for living expenses (with the average student spending €850 (~US$940) a month).
+If you successfully find auniversity where you can study in Germany for free, you will still need to budget for living costs.
+If you are applying for a German student visa, you must demonstrate that you have approximately €10,236 (~US$11,330) each year to cover living expenses, as the average student spends around €850 (~US$940) monthly.

 Study in France for free (or at low cost)

-Francemay not be quite as widely known as Germany for affordable higher education, but international students may be surprised to hear they can also study in France for free (or, at a very low cost), regardless of their nationality.
+While France may not be as widely recognized as Germany for affordable higher education, international students may be surprised to learn that they can also study in France for free or at a very low cost, regardless of their nationality.

-However, from the 2019/20 academic year non-EU/EEA students will begin paying higher rates, with fees going up to €2,770 (~US$3,065) per year for a bachelor’s degree.
-However, the French government will be tripling the amount ofscholarshipsavailable to international students, from 7,000 to 21,000.
+Starting from the 2019/20 academic year, non-EU/EEA students will face increased tuition fees to €2,770 (approximately US$3,065) per year for a bachelor’s degree.
+However, the Frencbachelor’snt plans to triple the number of scholarships available to international students, increasing the total from 7,000 to 21,000.

-Additional charges can bring the price of your studies up, particularly for more specialized programs such as medicine and engineering, but not dramatically.
-If you’re looking to study at a leadinggrande école,however, expect fees to vary widely.
+Additional charges can increase the cost of your studies, especially for specialized programs such as medicine and engineering, though not significantly.
+If you plan to study at a top grande école, be prepared for a wide variation in fees.

-Living costs in France are also relatively affordable, amounting to around €9,600 (~US$10,620) per year, though you should expect to pay more if you choose to live in capital cityParis.
+Living costs in France are relatively affordable, averaging around €9,600 (approximately US$10,620) per year.
+However, if you choose to live in the capital city, Paris, you should expect to pay more.

 Study in the Nordic countries